Skip to content

 OpenClaw runtime

-This page covers what you need to install and how to wire it up.
-If you’ve already run pnpm bootstrap, the host has generated half of the configuration for you — you just need to install OpenClaw and paste the gateway password into its config.
+This page covers installing OpenClaw and wiring it up.
+If you’ve already run pnpm bootstrap, the host generated half the configuration for you — you just need to install OpenClaw and share the gateway password.

 • OpenClaw CLI (the agent framework itself)